-The two WORST sexual experiences of my life had one very important thing in common, which was the inappropriate and poorly-timed use of biting.
+The two WORST sexual experiences of my life had one very important thing in common, which was the poorly-timed use of biting during foreplay.

-Don’t get me wrong – I love a good nibble.
+Don’t get me wrong – a good nibble is rarely a bad thing.
 Some teeth on the skin can feel really good in the right context.
-In fact, I ENJOY being bit.
+In fact, I get ENJOYMENT from being bit.

 But…. not out of the blue, man!